 Vocalist Ori (aka Franko) has a very rough voice, reminiscent of previously mentioned bands, as well as sometimes touching upon the more shouting style of Lou Koller of Sick Of It All.
 Both the vocals and the lyrical content are not really anything new or ground breaking.
 There's even some pretty cliché sing along attempts, like in opening track Freedom Denied.
 Despite that, Eternal Struggle musically fill a gap that has long been empty in the Israeli scene.

 For me personally, Breaking & Entering brings back memories of going into Camden almost every week to see the London tough guy bands and their European or American friends all playing crushing, groove based hardcore with beatdowns that saw everyone punching the air and spin kicking.
 I've sort of missed it.
 Hopefully, Eternal Struggle will reach the hardcore scenes across Europe and even stateside.
 They certainly have the music to do so but could do with a little bit more originality.
+4/5

 Things have been a bit quiet for Israel's biggest punk band, Useless ID, in recent years.
 All for good reason, though.
 Not only has vocalist and bassist Yotam Ben Horin been busy holding his own, doing solo acoustic tours and releasing another solo album, California Sounds, but the band has been in Colorado working on their 8th studio album, State Is Burning.

-Before the album's official release, the band put out the We Don't Want The Airwaves EP on the famous punk label Fat Wreck Chords
+Before the album's official release, the band put out the We Don't Want The Airwaves EP on the famous punk label Fat Wreck Chords.

 We Don't Want The Airwaves

+The EP's title track is a Ramones' tribute anthem that bounces along in sweet punk rock fashion, speaking of how great the Ramones were and also singing praise to friend and fellow musician Brandon Carlisle of Teenage Bottlerocket who died late 2015.
+It's a little different to what the band are known for, as it really takes a more Teenage Bottlerocket rock n roll punk influence, even including a key change!
 The rest of the EP is 2 tracks that don't feature on the album and an acoustic version of the album's title track.
 Right Wing Fascist Killing Spree is an acoustic anthem for peace which only an Israeli could write, as it touches upon conscription and not wanting to be involved in the war.
 Although lyrically similar to classic track State Of Fear, it is done in pure protest song fashion, with the angry acoustic guitar giving the song more meaning.
 Tension is a song I recognise from Yotam's acoustic shows.
 Here, the whole band have come together to give the once soothing song more of a kick, making it a melodic punk song which could have easily been on previous album, Symptoms.
 The acoustic version of State Is Burning which finishes off the EP is something else I remember from solo shows.
 Its chorus is memorable and poignant and, much like Right Wing Fascist Killing Spree, is made ever the more intense being just guitar and raw vocals.
+4/5

 In a lot of places on the record, Yotam's voice sounds much harsher than before and sometimes even unrecognisable.
 It could have come with practice or naturally due to being older, wiser and more pissed off with the world.
 Either way, it does sound good but unfortunately lends itself to resemblances to other bands and singers.
 Musically, guitarists Ishay and Guy, drummer Gideon and Yotam (bass) are all on point.
 There are no standout riffs or drum parts, as such, besides the aforementioned solo on Genetic and the Stopwatch bassline.
 However, there is no song that makes you want to skip forward.
 Most of the lyrical content sticks to what the band knows best; life in a war-torn country and having to grow up too fast.
 For fans of the more mainstream Useless ID sound, there might be a few tracks here which go over their heads but for those who have always loved their skater punk side, they have delivered and then some!
+4/5

+Some years back, I was impressed by a fairly unknown band called Jeronimo after seeing them play a show (pretty much to no-one) at Koro.
+A few years, one EP and hundreds of shows later, the band are just moving up and up.
+They recently won the Kochav Met (A Star Is Dead/Dead Star) competition and are soon (I hope) releasing some new material.
+Instead of waiting for the next release, the film crew of Dybbuk Studio and the Garage rehearsal room in Tel Aviv bring to you Jeronimo playing 3 of their latest songs.
 Despite having a more garage rock feel on their self titled EP, the band's newer songs really showcase the band's more post-punk influences, adding more groove, jazzier chords and an all round darker edge.
 Dear Tee 'O almost touches upon stoner rock, with a massive pounding groove which suddenly involves into a more progressive sound while still being punk rock.
 Fast Walker manages to start off in a Fugazi fashion, with a solid bass line and shouting yet veer off into Muse-like operatics, courtesy of bassist and joint vocalist Auriya.
 Final song, Lions Suspended In The Air, is an erratic number, as it goes from being crazy to trippy and laid back, then to being more aggressive again.

 Jeronimo have definitely evolved musically, garnering a maturer and more experimental sound.
 It's not all my cup of tea (just because I don't really like long songs too much) but they are certainly a band to look out for.